Managing cow reproduction: an overview

 - ensuring high cow and calf survival through to weaning, during which time pregnancies for the next calf crop are established.

-The following are some of the key elements of management required to consistently achieve high reproductive efficiency.
-Each of these elements is discussed in more detail in other documents.
+The following are a summary of some of the key management actions required to consistently achieve high reproductive efficiency.

 Managing cow condition